AmirSoltani2002/AmirSoltani2002/README.md

 # Hi there, I'm Amirabbas Rezasoltani 👋

 Welcome to my GitHub!
-I'm a Computer Science student at the University of Tehran, specializing in data science and machine learning.
+I used to be a Computer Science student at the University of Tehran, and now I am studying as an Erasmus Mundus student in the University of Genova, specializing in data science.
 I am passionate about solving complex problems, working on innovative projects, and learning new technologies.
+Now I am learning about Devops, infrastructure and their tools.

 ## 🔧 Technologies & Tools
 - **Languages:** Python, JavaScript, C++
 - **Web Development:** React, FastAPI
 - **Data Science & Machine Learning:** Pandas, NumPy, Scikit-learn, TensorFlow, PyTorch
 - **Databases:** PostgreSQL
-- **Other Tools:** Docker, Git, Linux
+- **Devops:** Linux, Docker, GitHub, Jenkins, Terraform, Ansible, K8s

 ## 🚀 Current Projects
 - **Deeplearning Projects**: Exploring deep learning models and applying them to real-world problems.